 Another shower was had, this one a bridal shower, for a wedding I’m going to in May of two close friends from college.
 It was on Long Island and afterward, a bunch of us went out to celebrate more, before my final “commute” from the NYC-area to home before moving back.

-Before I could left South Jersey because who knows when I’ll be returning and babies grow too quickly, I visited two friends who have recently had cute little boys.
+Before I could leave South Jersey because who knows when I’ll be returning and babies grow too quickly, I visited two friends who have recently had cute little boys.
 One is a friend from high school who I hadn’t talked to or seen in way too long and one is a member of my neighborhood family who I also don’t see enough.
 The babes are beautiful and it’s so wonderful seeing all of my friends become such incredible mothers.

 The social event of the month was definitely my grandmother’s 98th birthday party, and for good reason.
 A few of my cousins and I spent time creating a photo book with 98 memories and pictures galore that the whole family contributed to commemorate the occasion.
 That night, the cousins also celebrated my sister’s birthday, though she’s celebrating even more this week in Germany.